helenyau0/cloistered-kudu/README.md

 ###Testing

-    - There is a command to run tests (e.g. npm test) and it is specified in the installation and setup instructions of the README.
+    -There is a command to run tests (e.g. npm test) and it is specified in the installation and setup instructions of the README.
 [50 pts]
-    - There are thorough tests for all functionality involved in interacting with the database.
+    -There are thorough tests for all functionality involved in interacting with the database.
 [50 pts]

 ###Clear and useful README

-    - Repository includes a README file with installation and setup instructions.
-[25 points]
-    - Repository includes a README file with usage instructions and at least one example use case.
+    -Repository includes a README file with installation and setup instructions.
+[25 points] -Repository includes a README file with usage instructions and at least one example use case.
 [25 points]

 ###Proper dependency management